Government and Foundation Grants

 Budget and Expenditure Reporting

-On a quarterly basis (effective December 31, 2011) the Business Office will prepare a budget-to-actual report for each grant and e-mail it to the PI.
+PI's with federal grants must be familiar with allowable costs (see Allowable Expenditures for additional detail).
+For federally funded grants, the Business Office will, on a quarterly basis, prepare a budget-to-actual report for each grant and e-mail it to the PI.
 Budget overruns are prohibited by federal regulation and must be avoided.
 If a budget overrun is noted, it is the responsibility of the PI to initiate a transfer within 90 days of the date of the expense causing the deficit (see Cost Transfers for additional detail).
 The PI will be required to review the report and certify the accuracy of the charges by signing and dating a copy of the quarterly report and returning it to the Business Office.
+Electronic certification is also permitted.
 The certification statement reads, "I hereby certify that I have reviewed the grant expense and budget report attached and confirm that they accurately reflect expenses related to and allowable for the purposed of the grant."
-Reports will be sent at the end of the month following the close of each quarter ending March, June, September and December.
-The certification statement is due by the 15th of the following month (May 15, August 15, November 15 and February 15).
+Reports will be sent at the end of the month following the close of each quarter ending September, December, March and June.
+The certification statement is due by the 15th of the following month (November 15, February 15, May 15 and August 15).

 Please contact Human Resources before hiring an employee or independent contractor to ensure they are correctly classified.
 Employees hired to work on a grant administered by the College must complete new employee orientation with Human Resources.
 These are typically technician positions hired specifically for a grant and must be funded by the grant budget.